wil-gerard/git-connected/CONTRIBUTING.md

 ### :pencil2: Make Changes Locally

-1. We recommend using [VSCode](https://code.visualstudio.com/) as an editor with the [Tailwind IntelliSense Extension which supports twin.macro](https://marketplace.visualstudio.com/items?itemName=lightyen.tailwindcss-intellisense-twin)
+1. We recommend using [VS Code](https://code.visualstudio.com/) as an editor with the [Tailwind IntelliSense Twin Extension](https://marketplace.visualstudio.com/items?itemName=lightyen.tailwindcss-intellisense-twin) which supports twin.macro.

 2. Fork the repository or create a new branch.
     - If you are a **first time contributor**, please fork the repository: